Beyond-jQuery/book/manuscript/ajax.md

 })
 ~~~~~~~

-Just as with `XMLHttpRequest`, the `Content-Type` header must also be specified here, since the default `Content-Type` for `fetch`-initiated requests is also "text/plain".
+Just as with `XMLHttpRequest`, the `Content-Type` header must also be specified here, since the default `Content-Type` for `fetch`-initiated requests with a `String` body is also "text/plain".
 But, again, the Fetch API allows ajax requests to be constructed in a more elegant and condensed form, similar to the solution that jQuery has provided for some time now.
 While `fetch` is only supported in Firefox, Chrome (and by default Opera), there are open cases to add support to [Safari][fetch-safari-bug] and [Microsoft Edge][fetch-edge-status].
-In the near future, `XMLHttpRequest` will be an artifact of history, and `fetch`, which rivals jQuery's ajax support, will be the native transport of choice.
+In the near future, `XMLHttpRequest` will be an artifact of history, and `fetch`, which rivals jQuery's ajax support, will be the ajax transport of choice.

 ### JSON encoding

 JavaScript Object Notation, better known as JSON, is considered to be a "data-interchange language" (as described on json.org).
 If this obscure description leaves you a bit puzzled, don't feel bad, it's not a particularly useful summary.
 Think of JSON as a JavaScript object turned into a string.
-There a bit more to explain, but this is a reasonable high-level definition in my opinion.
+There _is_ a bit more to explain, but this is a reasonable high-level definition in my opinion.
 In web development, this is particularly useful if a browser-based client wants to easily send a JavaScript object to a server endpoint.
 The server can, in turn, respond to requests from this client, also supplying JSON in the response body, and the client can easily convert this into a JavaScript object to allow easy programmatic parsing and manipulation.
-While "application/x-www-form-urlencoded" requires data be expressed in a flat format, "application/json" allows data to be expressed in a hierarchical format.
+While "application/x-www-form-urlencoded" requires data be expressed in a flat format (or denote parent/child relationships using non-standard bracket notation), "application/json" allows data to be expressed in a hierarchical format.
 A key can have many sub-keys, and those sub-keys can have child keys as well.
 In this sense, JSON is more more expressive than URL-encoded data, which itself is more expressive and structured than plain text.

 In case you are not already familiar with this common data format, let's represent a single user in JSON: